How to Write a Site Inspection Report

 - Proposed Solutions: Suggestions for addressing identified issues

-- Timeline for Implementation: Specific deadlines for completing corrective actions
+- Timeline for Implementation: Specific deadlines for completing corrective actions, especially when issues require formal change order documentation or structured construction change management processes.

 Additional Comments: